 Mozzarella di Bufala

 The southern Italian regions of Abruzzo, Molise, Campania, Puglia, Basilicata, and Calabria offer a warm, sunny Mediterranean climate.
-Much of the regional Italian cuisine in southern Italy is focuses on simple, fresh cooking with seasonal ingredients.
+Much of the regional Italian cuisine in southern Italy is focused on simple, fresh cooking with seasonal ingredients.
 Other southern Italian specialties include spicy Calabrian peppers, pecorino and goat’s milk cheeses, saffron, and lamb-based dishes.

 Campania Cuisine